Lapin0t/grothendieck-cern/README.md

 impossible to promote this kind of research within existing academic structures.
 They've tried, but it's impossible.

-> Although 99% of the population doesn't have access to science, meanwhile it
+> Although 99% of the population doesn't have access to science, it should be
-> should be noted that they have a greater respect for it than you do, and this
+> noted that they have a greater respect for it than you do, and this is based
-> is based on a fact that is not simply due to ignorance.
-For example, we could
+> on a fact that is not simply due to ignorance.
+For example, we could ask the
-> ask the question: How many people in this room owe their lives to the fact
+> question: How many people in this room owe their lives to the fact that there
-> that there was this science you decry---that there have been spin-offs in
+> was this science you decry---that there have been spin-offs in medicine, for
-> medicine, for example?
-Which are not acupuncture, which are not the
+> example?
+Which are not acupuncture, which are not the repositioning of pelvic
-> repositioning of pelvic organs, but simply penicillin and a number of other
+> organs, but simply penicillin and a number of other decisive things that led
-> decisive things that led to an increase in the world's population.
-A number
-> of us, we're living---your group is called "Vivre" \[living\]---we're
+> to an increase in the world's population.
+A number of us, we're living---your
-> living because of this cursed science.
+> group is called *Vivre*---we're living because of this cursed science.
 >
 > It's true that we're at risk of destruction, and it's only natural that we
 > should reflect on what science is today, in the hands of guys who seem to